 by Catherine M. Haug, December 2010 (originally The Diet Solution and Metabolic Typing); updated Apr 2019

 I first learned about metabolic/nutritional typing from the Diet Solution video (1).
 I never ordered the books, etc., but I do think their program has merit.
-It is based upon the Metabolic Typing theory: different people have different metabolic tendencies that can be either enhanced or thwarted by diet.
+It is based upon the Metabolic Typing theory as developed by Isabel De Los Rios (1A): different people have different metabolic tendencies that can be either enhanced or thwarted by diet.
 See also Wikipedia (4) for a more precise definition.

-Then I learned more about the Nutritional Typing theory from a 2008 article by Dr. Mercola, and took his quiz (2A, 2B).
+A similar concept, by Dr Mercola, is called Nutritional Typing.
+I learned about this from a 2008 article by Dr. Mercola, and took his quiz (2A, 2B).
 He identifies 3 types: Protein-Type, typical of people whose ancestral history places them from the colder, northern climes; Carb-Type, common for people whose ancestral heritage if from warmer climes; and Mixed-type, who have attributes of both types.

-About the same time, I read a series of articles by Walter Last, about Metabolic Typing (see Cat’s notes on Metabolic Typing from Walter Last’s article (link below).
+About the same time, I read a series of articles by Walter Last, about Metabolic Typing (see Cat’s notes on Metabolic Typing from Walter Last’s article (links to old iWEb site; update when moved) See also Walter Last’s article (5).
 He uses slightly different names for the different types, and introduces three new ones, all based on which autonomic system is dominant: parasympathetic or sympathetic).

 This article is based on my notes from the Diet Solution video (1).